Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 1. `salloc`: Obtain a Slurm job allocation (i.e., resources like CPUs, nodes and GPUs) for interactive use.
 Release the allocation when finished.

-Using `srun` directly on the shell will be blocking and launch an [interactive job](#interactive-jobs).
+Executing a program with `srun` directly on the shell will be blocking and launch an [interactive job](#interactive-jobs).
 Apart from short test runs, it is recommended to submit your jobs to Slurm for later execution by using [batch jobs](#batch-jobs).
 For that, you can conveniently put the parameters in a [job file](#job-files), which you can submit using `sbatch